Oriental Beauty Oolong

 Awards

-Since 2006: frequent prize-winner of the Oriental Beauty First Class Awards (頭等獎)
+Regular winner of the prestigious Oriental Beauty First Class Award (頭等獎) since 2006

-2017: Winter Oriental Beauty Tea Review in Hsinchu County
+2017 award winner – Winter Oriental Beauty Tea Review, Hsinchu County

-Oolong tea (from the Chinese for "black snake") has a degree of oxidation between that of green and black teas, which is why it is often known as a semi-oxidised tea.
+Oolong (Chinese for "black dragon") has a degree of oxidation between that of green and black teas, which is why it is often known as a semi-oxidised tea.
 Oolong can roughly be categorised into lightly (10-29%), medium (30-60%), and heavily (up to 70%) oxidised varieties.
-After oxidation, oolong leaves are roasted, which lends the tea a special character.
-The wide range of production possibilities means that oolong teas are incredibly diverse.
+Following oxidation, the leaves are gently roasted, adding a distinctive depth and character to the tea.
+The wide range of production possibilities means that oolong teas are incredibly diverse in flavour.
 The best terroirs for oolong are generally considered to be in Taiwan and southern regions of China in and around the province of Fujian.

 Laboratory Tests